 - 1. Students must earn at least 45 ECTS credits in their first year of registration in the propaedeutic phase of the degree programme.
 This is known as the BSA threshold. - 2.
-A definitive study advice is issued at the end of the first year of study, by 31 July at the latest.
-This can be either: - a. positive, for students who have earned at least 45 ECTS credits (or 20 ECTS credits for parttime students) in the propaedeutic programme - b. negative, for students who have earned fewer than 45 ECTS credits (or 20 ECTS credits for parttime students) in the propaedeutic programme.
-This study advice is binding for students (BSA) in accordance with Article 7.8b.3 of the Act. - 3.
-In the event that the preliminary study results are insufficient to such an extent that the student cannot reasonably be expected to pass the 45 ECTS credits (or 20 ECTS credits for part-time students) threshold by the end of the first year of study, a binding (negative) study advice may be issued subsequently to the preliminary study advice as referred to in Article 4.1 before the end of the academic year.
+Definitive study advice is issued at the end of the first year of study, by 31 July at the latest.
+This can be either:

+a. positive, for students who have earned at least 45 ECTS (or 20 ECTS for part-time students) in the propaedeutic programme b. negative, for students who have earned fewer than 45 ECTS (or 20 ECTS for part-time students) in the propaedeutic programme.
+This study advice is binding for students (BSA) in accordance with Article 7.8b.3 of the Act.

+- 3. In the event that the preliminary study results are insufficient to such an extent that the student cannot reasonably be expected to pass the 45 ECTS (or 20 ECTS for part-time students) threshold by the end of the first year of study, binding (negative) study advice may be issued subsequently to the preliminary study advice referred to in Article 4.1 before the end of the academic year.
 This may also be at the request of the student.
-The procedure set out in Article 4.5 will apply. - 4. a.
-The Faculty Board will take extraordinary circumstances as referred to in Article 4.4 into account in its decision on which study advice to issue in the first year of registration. - b.
+The procedure set out in Article 4.5 will apply. - a.
+The Faculty Board will take extraordinary circumstances as referred to in Article 4.4 into account in its decision on which study advice to issue in the first year of registration. b.
 Notwithstanding the stipulations in Article 4.2.2, if no assessment can be made with regard to a student's suitability for the degree programme due to personal circumstances in the first year, the assessment may be postponed until a later date within the propaedeutic phase.
 An adapted BSA threshold may be agreed upon in such cases.

 c.
-Students may be granted a lower BSA Threshold in the case of structural circumstances, for instance when a student has a functional impairment.
+Students may be granted a lower BSA threshold in the case of structural circumstances, for instance if a student has a functional impairment.